observablehq/framework/docs/imports.md

 import confetti from "https://cdn.jsdelivr.net/npm/canvas-confetti/+esm";
 ```

-Unlike `npm:` and `node_modules` imports, remove imports are not be self-hosted; the module will be fetched from the remote server at runtime.
+Unlike `npm:` and `node_modules` imports, remote imports will not be self-hosted; the module will be fetched from the remote server at runtime.
 Use remote imports with caution as they are less secure and may degrade performance.

 ## Dynamic imports